 - a “small number of unique and attractive items required for Museum displays,” Mackenzie added.

-In 1996, the museum changed its name to the Canadian Postal Museum but closed less than a decade later – in November 2012 – before reopening two years later as an exhibition at the Canadian Museum of History.
+In 1996, the museum changed its name to the Canadian Postal Museum but closed 16 years later – in November 2012 – before reopening two years later as an exhibition at the Canadian Museum of History.

 A permanent exhibition, it features all of the stamps issued in Canada from 1851, when the first issue from what was then the Province of Canada featured an industrious beaver, to the present day.